-Rutgers-Camden offers three comprehensive undergraduate degree programs in the mathematical sciences:
+Rutgers-Camden offers a number of comprehensive undergraduate degree programs in the mathematical sciences:

 - Applied and Computational Mathematics

 This program is for students whose interests may lie in the intersection between mathematics, computer science, and other subjects in the STEM discipline, where the latest developments in technology may be considered as opening doorways to solving challenging computational problems.
 This program suits students who want to pursue a graduate degree in applied fields or pick up competitive knowledge and skills for use in the workforce.

 - Applied and Computational Mathematics–Data Science Track

 From banking to social media to public services, companies in every sector now routinely use artificial intelligence (AI) and “big data” to create models and make predictions in order to maximize their resources and be as efficient as possible.
 This program is for students interested in making a career out of using mathematical techniques to effectively analyze data.

 As computational power improves and techniques in biology become more sophisticated than ever, scientists with strong mathematical backgrounds are needed more than ever.
 This program is for students interested in developing the tools needed to be on the frontlines of understanding the mathematics behind breakthroughs in medicine, genetics, neuroscience, and a host of other life sciences.